krushnajajal/Virus-Total-API/README.md

-# cybersecurity
+# Cyber Security
-me and vraj suratwala will collab and post things related to cyber security
+me and Vraj Suratwala will collab and post things related to Cyber Security. we will try to implement new API's and Other Concept of Cyber Security and Push Here.